RandallThompson/band_pics/README.md

-# Band Pics - Next.js Application
+# Buffalo Music Scene - Next.js Application

 A modern Next.js web application for organizing and displaying band pictures by genre, optimized for Vercel deployment.